Salmon Creek WORKSHOP:

 Culminating Project: A Shared Table

-The final days of the course will center around the planning and execution of a large-format communal meal, held off-siteand open to the broader community.
+We will also plan and execute a large-format communal meal, held off-site and open to the broader community.
 This culminating event will be the container for everything we’ve explored: seasonal cooking, intentional sourcing, team systems, and hospitality grounded in care.

 Fees